Nicxe/home-assistant-smhialerts/README.md

 ## Configuration

-To add the integration to your Home Assistant instance, use this button:
+To add the integration to your Home Assistant instance, use the button below

+> [!WARNING]
+> It is not recommended to select all districts as this may lead to the sensor to generate a large amount of data if all districts are selected, which may exceed the system's storage limits.
+This can lead to performance issues and cause the data to not be stored properly, potentially resulting in incomplete information..
+This can cause database performance issues; attributes will not be stored.

 <p>
     <a href="https://my.home-assistant.io/redirect/config_flow_start?domain=smhi_alerts" class="my badge" target="_blank">
         <img src="https://my.home-assistant.io/badges/config_flow_start.svg">
     </a>
 </p>

-> [!WARNING]
-> It is not recommended to select all districts as this may lead to the sensor to generate a large amount of data if all districts are selected, which may exceed the system's storage limits.
-This can lead to performance issues and cause the data to not be stored properly, potentially resulting in incomplete information..
-This can cause database performance issues; attributes will not be stored.

 ### Manual Configuration